1975 Pacific typhoon season: Typhoon Rita

 Rita formed August 17 and erratically headed north and affected the Ryūkyū Islands.
 Rita then made landfall on Shikoku as a moderately strong Category 1 typhoon.
 It moved along the entire length of Japan, weakening to a depression.
 Rita strengthened back into a tropical storm over the Kuril Islands— an unusually northerly location— before dissipating on August 24.
 At least 26 deaths can be attributed to this typhoon from the heavy flooding— the worst in 10 years.

 Typhoon Phyllis

 Phyllis struck the southern part of Japan on August 17 as a minimal typhoon, having weakened from a peak of 140 mph winds.
 Phyllis caused over 60 casualties, with landslides and flooding causing moderate to heavy damage.

 Tropical Depression Etang

 Formed on August 12th 1975.
 Had peak intensity of 55 km/h winds before dissipating on August 15th.

-Severe Tropical Storm Susan
+Tropical Storm Susan

 Tropical Storm Susan formed far southwest of Tokyo, and slowly traveled northwards, reaching tropical storm intensity before weakening and finally dissipating on 3 September at sea west of Hokkaido.